pydicom/deid/docs/config.md

 REPLACE PatientID var:id
 ```

-If you wanted to also replace the image (InstanceSOPUID) with an identifier, that might look like this:
+If you wanted to also replace the image (SOPInstanceUID) with an identifier, that might look like this:

 ```
 FORMAT dicom